-- Students expressing more interest in the Battle of the Atlantic and World War II may want to visit the National Museum of the U.S. Navy in Washington, D.C., or read books such as The Battle of the Atlantic, or Due To Enemy Action. - Teachers can enhance students' interest in the role of the U.S. Navy and U.S. Coast Guard in World War II by exploring these related lesson plans on ABMCEducation.org: - The Calculus of War: Tactics, Technology, and the Battle of the Atlantic - "I'll Huff and Puff and Blow Your Ships Up": The Impact of the German Wolf Pack During the Battle of the Atlantic - Making a Difference: Service & Sacrifice at the Battle of Midway - The Math of War: The Numbers Behind Minesweeping the Mediterranean - Students interested in learning more about V-Mail may want to visit the Smithsonian National Postal Museum.
+- Students expressing more interest in the Battle of the Atlantic and World War II may want to visit the National Museum of the U.S. Navy in Washington, D.C., or read books such as The Battle of the Atlantic, or Due To Enemy Action. - The American Battle Monuments Commission maintains U.S. military cemeteries overseas.
+These cemeteries are permanent memorials to the fallen, but it is important that students know the stories of those who rest here.
+To learn more about the stories of Americans who made the ultimate sacrifice, visit abmc.gov/education and NHDSilentHeroes.org.

+- Teachers can enhance students' interest in the Battle of the Atlantic by exploring these related lesson plans: - The Calculus of War: Tactics, Technology, and the Battle of the Atlantic - ° "I'll Huff and Puff and Blow Your Ships Up": The Impact of the German Wolf Pack during the Battle of the Atlantic - Students interested in learning more about V-Mail may want to visit the Smithsonian National Postal Museum.